Decimal separator

-A decimal separator is a symbol used to separate the integer part from the fractional part of a number written in decimal form (e.g. "." in 12.45).
+A decimal separator is a symbol that separates the integer part from the fractional part of a number written in decimal form.
 Different countries officially designate different symbols for use as the separator.
-The choice of symbol also affects the choice of symbol for the thousands separator used in digit grouping.
+The choice of symbol can also affect the choice of symbol for the thousands separator used in digit grouping.

 Any such symbol can be called a decimal mark, decimal marker, or decimal sign.
-Symbol-specific names are also used; decimal point and decimal comma refer to an (either baseline or middle) dot and comma respectively, when it is used as a decimal separator; these are the usual terms used in English, with the aforementioned generic terms reserved for abstract usage.
+Symbol-specific names are also used; decimal point and decimal comma refer to a dot (either baseline or middle) and comma respectively, when it is used as a decimal separator; these are the usual terms used in English, with the aforementioned generic terms reserved for abstract usage.

 In many contexts, when a number is spoken, the function of the separator is assumed by the spoken name of the symbol: comma or point in most cases.
 In some specialized contexts, the word decimal is instead used for this purpose (such as in International Civil Aviation Organization-regulated air traffic control communications).
 In mathematics, the decimal separator is a type of radix point, a term that also applies to number systems with bases other than ten.